aws-samples/aurora-dsql-samples/README.md

 ## How this repository is organized

-Code examples for each language's SDK can be found within the following subdirectories.
-The examples here demonstrate the most common uses of the SDK for each language.
+The subdirectories contain code examples for connecting and using Aurora DSQL in each programming language and ORM framework.
+The examples demonstrate the most common uses, such as installing clients, handling authentication, performing CRUD operations, and more.
+They also cover Aurora DSQL's basic specifics.
+Please refer to the [documentation](TBD) for a full list of differences and limitations.

 |    SDK     |           folder           |
 | :--------: | :------------------------: |